sfgit-hub24/SERINISHE-AI-ASSISTANT/README.md

 ---

 ## OUR SOLUTION:
-Serenishe AI is an AI-powered app designed to provide real-time support and guidance for mental well-being.
+Serinishe AI is an AI-powered app designed to provide real-time support and guidance for mental well-being.
 The app helps users:
 - Calm themselves during panic attacks or stressful situations
 - Track and monitor their emotional state
 - Access personalized mental health guidance anytime, anywhere